ronflima/themify/README.md

 properties over and over again, using storyboards or xib files.
 For large apps, changing your color theme is hard and a no-brainer task.

-Themify try to centralize it by using definitions stored in files or hard-coded in your code.
+Themify try to centralize it by using definitions stored in plist files.
 So, you can change the entire look of your app from a central point, without having to edit any interface files anymore.

 # Theme file layout